jcourtois/ac-chef-tutorial/README.md

 ### Exercise 1: Install Ruby 2.1.1
 Hint: Look at the [documentation](https://supermarket.chef.io/cookbooks/rbenv/versions/1.7.1)

-Now that we have installed rbenv and ruby_build, let's use the 'rbenv_ruby' LWRP (lightweight resources and providers) to install ruby 2.1.1 version as a system wide ruby version.
+Now that we have installed rbenv and ruby_build, let's use the `rbenv_ruby` LWRP (lightweight resources and providers) to install ruby 2.1.1 version as a system wide ruby version.
 Make sure you use the attributes to set ruby 2.1.1 globally on your box.
 Add the necessary lines to the recipe.
 After you are done, follow the steps below to apply the cookbook to the VM and verify your changes.

 We must add our cookbook to the vagrant runlist.
 Add the following to the minions suite under suites: in `.kitchen.yml`.
 If a cookbook is added to a runlist rather than a specific recipe the default recipe is run.